Drones Droids: Unmanned Systems at Work

-The Chapter's first event in Bend, Oregon in 2009 welcomed over 125 attendees to hear the latest in unmanned systems regulatory policies and innovations and how those developments would potentially impact the economies of the Northwest.
-That humble start established the foundation of excellence that was recognized with the Cascade Chapter's back-to-back awards as "AUVSI Chapter of the Year" in 2012 and 2013.
+The Chapter's first event at the Seattle Museum of Flight in February 2010 welcomed more than 80 attendees.
+A subsequest meeting in Bend, Oregon in 2012 welcomed over 125 attendees to hear the latest in unmanned systems regulatory policies and innovations and how those developments would potentially impact the economies of the Northwest.
+This humble start established the foundation of excellence that was recognized with the Cascade Chapter's back-to-back awards as "AUVSI Chapter of the Year" in 2012 and 2013.
 More importantly, with nearly 400 individual and organizational members, today AUVSI Cascade is recognized as the premier organization for unmanned systems advocacy, education and community in the Northwest by local and state government officials, industry stakeholders and all levels of academia.

 Chapter Goals for 2019

 - Advocating for the unmanned systems industry by providing oversight and insight to legislation and policy making at the local and state level in Oregon and Washington.

 - Promoting the economic development of the unmanned systems industry in the Northwest by leveraging the extensive capabilities and expertise resident in industry, academia and government in this region and actively participating on and with councils, boards and organizations with complementary goals.